ttwhy/selenium-ide-merge-side/README.md

 ~~~

 # Requirements
-You need to install "*jq*" to parse json
+You need to install the awesome ["jq"](https://stedolan.github.io/jq/) to parse json.